Easy Pineapple Pistachio Cake

 Instructions

-• Bake for 35-40 minutes or until a toothpick inserted into the middle of the cake comes out clean.
+• Bake for 35-40 minutes or until a toothpick inserted into the center comes out clean, and the edges of the cake should be pulled away from the sides of the pan.

-• Stir in the Cool Whip until everything is mixed well.
-Frost the cake.
+• Stir in the thawed Cool Whip until thoroughly combined.
+Spread the frosting over top of the cooled cake.

-• Cover the pan with tin foil or a lid and let refrigerate for 4-6 hours, or overnight, before serving.
+Cover the cake pan with a lid or plastic wrap, and refrigerate for 2-6 hours, or up to overnight, before serving.
+If wanted, garnish the top of the cake with finely chopped pistachios right before serving.

 Notes